IanWhitney/database_index_presentation/README.md

 | Whitney | 6 |
 | Williams | 4 |

-^Databases create a structure that orders the data and tells them where to look
+^An index creates a Database structure that orders the data by the indexed field

-^The database now looks up the rows of everyone with that last name and then pulls that data from disk.
+^It's now easy for the database to find all rows with a last name of Whitney.

 ---